Myjofe/Cell-Phone-Detector-Robot-In-Examination-Hall/README.md

 1. Clone https://github.com/Myjofe/Cell-Phone-Detector-Robot-In-Examination-Hall
 2. Install Proteus (if you don't have) in your Laptop/Desktop
 3. Add arduino, ir sensor, gsm libraries in Proteus software.
 For more information and libraries please visit [theengineeringprojects.com](https://www.theengineeringprojects.com/2015/12/arduino-library-proteus-simulation.html)
-4. Open cell phone detector_arduino_uno.pdsprj Proteus file.
+4. Open _cell_phone_detector_arduino_uno.pdsprj Proteus file._
 5. Install Arduino from [Arduino](https://www.arduino.cc/en/software) (if you don't have)
 6. Add LiquidCrystal_I2C library i Arduino IDE from here [Arduino-LiquidCrystal-I2C-library](https://github.com/fdebrabander/Arduino-LiquidCrystal-I2C-library) by navigating to the Sketch -> Include Libray -> Add.
 ZIP.File in Arduino IDE.
-7. Open the cell_phone_detecector_robot_in_examination_hall.ino
+7. Open the _cell_phone_detecector_robot_in_examination_hall.ino_
 8. Compile the program and then coppy its path.
 For more information visit [How to upload an arduino code in proteus software](https://www.youtube.com/watch?v=0ciMTODrHZQ&ab_channel=Mechatronics)
 9. Go to the proteus, in your sketch.
 Double click the arduino and paste the pass you copied in Program File location and click OK
 10. Click the play button to simulate the project.

 ## **Actual Implimentation**
-For actual implementation, what you need to to set / wire the components as shown in schematic diagram, then upload the codes to the arduino.
+For actual implementation, what you are needed is to set / wire the components as shown in schematic diagram, then upload the codes to the arduino.
 The designing and appearence of your robot will depend on you, you can change the parameters as you wish in order to archieve your gaol.
 The schematic diagram of whole system is shown below.

 ![cell_phone_detector_robot_circuit](https://user-images.githubusercontent.com/65401201/178110484-c3924a64-6541-4ed1-8ac0-84edffa9592b.JPG)